radman/notification_system/README.md

     notification.recurrent?

+Once sent, a recurrent notification will schedule a copy of itself as defined in the recurrence.
 If an `end_date` is not specified the notification will recur forever.

 ### Notification Groups and Titles ###